alex-garcia12/CrossyRoad/README.md

     - CrossyRoad folder should have: Config, Content, Intermediate, Saved, and CrossyRoad.uproject

     - Saved folder should have: Autosaves, Backup, Config, Logs, and AutoScreenshot.png

+    -Please let me know if something else is needed; I hope this all uploaded correctly and is acceptable

 ===============================================================================